Searching for EeV photons with Telescope Array Surface Detector and neural networks: Model dependence

 Figure \ref{fig:hists_train_model_dependence} presents histograms of neural network predictions for proton-induced events in the common the test data set.
 We use two samples, starting from $ 10^{17.45} $ eV and $ 10^{18.95} $ eV, to separately study high-energy events.
 For the MC $ 10^{17.45} $ eV and $ 10^{18.95} $ eV samples, the predictions of neural networks are similar for all hadronic interaction models for both neural networks.
 The sole notable exception is that EPOS-LHC produces more photon-like events in the rightmost bin for the $ 10^{18.95} $ eV sample.
 For the MC $ 10^{19.45} $ eV sample, the events simulated with Sibyll are more photon-like, up to a factor of two in each bin.
 This discrepancy is less pronounced, yet significant, for the neural network trained on all hadronic interaction models.

 We also examined the model dependence of neural network predictions for photon-induced air showers.
-Figure \ref{gamma_models_compare} illustrates the histograms of the neural network predictions for Monte Carlo events simulated using QGSJET-II-04 and EPOS-LHC.
+Figure \ref{gamma_models_compare} illustrates the histograms of the neural network predictions, trained on QGSJET-II-04 MC only, for the events simulated using QGSJET-II-04 and EPOS-LHC.
 The histograms exhibit a discrepancy for proton-like events ($ \xi<0.1 $) but are in good agreement for $ \xi>0.5 $.
 This observation shows that the evolution of photon-induced air showers exhibits some dependence on the choice of hadronic interaction model.
 However, for non-proton-like events ($ \xi>0.5 $), which are of primary interest for this study, the difference is negligible.
+We also tested that in the high photon-likeness region, $\xi>0.9$, photon exposure difference is below 7\% for all energy ranges.
 This justifies our decision to use only one hadronic interaction model for simulating photon-induced air showers.

 Based on these observations, we conclude that at energies below $ 10^{19.5} $ eV the effect of choosing a particular hadronic interaction model is negligible.
 At higher energies the effect becomes more pronounced.